ICSim Exploration

 - At this point, you should have 3 windows: 1) the ICSim graphical user interface, 2) a terminal with the

-working directory, and 3) another terminal with the~/ICSim
+~/ICSimworking directory, and 3) another terminal with the~/ICSimworking directory.

 Generate Traffic

-tool can generate and send CAN messages on the network.
-It can be helpful to see the data generated in real-time using candump
+The cangen tool can generate and send CAN messages on the network.
+It can be helpful to see the data generated in real-time using candump.

 - Run the following command in one terminal to display the CAN traffic in real-time.
 Use this terminal for all